Positive contractive projections in Schatten Spaces: Introduction

+\item \textbf{Section 3} is devoted to $JC^*$-triples.
+We review basic properties of $JC^*$-triples, relying on \cite{H2} and on \cite{H}; and highlight important properties that will be used in the rest of the paper.

+\item \textbf{Section 4} begins with a review of the results on the support projection of a positive contractive projection that appear in \cite{AR}.
+Lemma \ref{decpos1compl} allows us to restrict the study of positively 1-complemented subspaces to the study of \textit{indecomposable} positively 1-complemented subspaces.
+Then, we state the main result of the paper: Theorem \ref{THM1}, which presents a classification of \textit{positively} 1-complemented subspaces of $S^p(H)$.

-\item\textbf{Section 5} gives the proof of the case $p\neq 2$ of Theorem \ref{THM1}, relying on the classification of contractive projections by Arazy and Friedman, and determining, for each type, which ones are positively 1-complemented.
+\item\textbf{Section 5} gives the proof of the case $p\neq 2$ of Theorem \ref{THM1}, relying on the classification of contractive projections by Arazy and Friedman, and determining, for each type, the conditions to have a positively 1-complemented subspace.
+The case $p=1$ is discussed at the end of the section.

+\item \textbf{Section 6} provides the proof of Theorem \ref{THM1} in the case $p=2$, based on the case $p\neq 2$ of the same theorem.
+Note that the case of $S^2(H)$ is particular.
+In this space, the contractive projections are the orthogonal projections, but one may consider the case of positively 1-complemented subspaces of $S^2(H)$, even though the Arazy-Friedman theorem no longer applies.
+To a positively 1-complemented subspace $X$ of $S^2(H)$, we associate some other positively 1-complemented subspace $X_q$ of $S^q(H)$, for $q\neq 2$.
+We use the result established in the case $q\neq 2$ to describe $X_q$, and we exploit the link between the subspaces $X_q$ and $X$ to obtain a description of the original subspace $X$.

-\item \textbf{Section 6} provides the proof of Theorem \ref{THM1} in the case $p=2$, based on the case $p\neq 2$ of the same theorem. \item \textbf{Section 7} is an appendix that proves the equivalence between certain 1-complemented subspaces appearing in the classification by Arazy and Friedman, and subspaces appearing in the framework of Le Merdy, Ricard, and Roydor. \end{itemize}
+\item \textbf{Section 7} is an appendix that proves the equivalence between certain 1-complemented subspaces appearing in the classification by Arazy and Friedman, and subspaces appearing in the framework of Le Merdy, Ricard, and Roydor. \end{itemize}